graveja0/health-care-markets/README.md

 <img src="figs/net-eq2.png" width="250px" />

-The hospital-specific HHIs based on these two methods is provided in the table below.
+The hospital-specific HHIs for the example above, and based on these two methods, is provided in the table below.

 | Hospital |   KM |   JC |
 | :------- | ---: | ---: |